Stracotto, the original Jewish-Roman recipe

 Stracotto

-Learn the original Jewish-Roman recipe for stracotto, a fall-apart tender roast in rich tomato sauce
+Learn the original Jewish-Roman recipe for stracotto, a fall-apart tender pot roast in rich tomato sauce

 Prep Time 15 minutes